giakoumoglou/distillers/README.md

 ### Benchmarks 13 state-of-the-art knowledge distillation methods in PyTorch

 1. (KD) - Distilling the Knowledge in a Neural Network
-2. (FitNet) - Fitnets: hints for thin deep nets
+2. (FitNet) - Fitnets: Hints for Thin Deep Nets
 3. (AT) - Paying More Attention to Attention: Improving the Performance of Convolutional Neural Networks via Attention Transfer
 4. (SP) - Similarity-Preserving Knowledge Distillation
 5. (CC) - Correlation Congruence for Knowledge Distillation